anabzerati/SARS-CoV-2-Detection-in-Genosensor-Images/README.md

 ## Usage
 This repository does not include the original genosensor dataset since it is not public.

-However, you can download the pre-trained .pt weights from [this Google Drive link]().
+However, you can download the pre-trained .pt weights from [this link](https://drive.google.com/drive/folders/17lUfFH-nZ14RtNyJpacnObFrVW3W_JSF?usp=sharing).
 This allows replicating the experiments exactly or adapting the models for related genosensor image classification tasks.